 Sometimes we need to hear another point of view.
 This is one of the benefits of having people in your life who you trust and who are trustworthy.
 They can help you see a situation in a new light, offer advice, and help you grow.
 That is… if we let them.
 A few days ago,

 We do a lot of things everyday from the mundane, day-to-day tasks like going to a store, driving our car, or checking our mail to the bigger and more time consuming things like going to work or spending time with our friends and family.
 And 1 Corinthians 16:14 offers a bold and somewhat challenging command: “Do

 Finding where you fit in life isn’t always the easiest, smoothest, most comfortable feat.
-Often times it takes time, and that’s ok.
-It’s ok if your first job isn’t your dream career, first church isn’t where you feel God is calling you to serve, or first boyfriend isn’t who you want to marry.
-Understanding where
+Often times, it takes time, and that’s ok.
+It’s ok if your first job isn’t your dream career, first church isn’t where God is calling you to serve, or first boyfriend isn’t who you want to marry.
+Understanding where God is